Quark-Gluon Plasma and Topological Quantum Fields Theory: Introduction

 \section{Introduction}

-Quantum Chromodynamics (QCD) based on non-Abelian gauge field theory was well established as the fundamental theory of the strong interaction.
+Quantum Chromodynamics (QCD) based on non-Abelian gauge field theory had been well established as the fundamental theory of the strong interaction.
 However, because of its strong coupling nature at low energy or long distance, from the day the exact theory was written down, its low energy behavior is still being poorly understood by solving the first principle theory.
-Although we already have a low energy effective theory based on the Goldstone's theorem under the condition of chiral symmetry breaking (for a review, see: \cite{scherer2003introduction}), there is no analog foundation to formulate a low energy effective theory with neither symmetry breaking nor order parameter, more specifically, applying to the disordered quark-gluon plasma phase.
+Although we already have a low energy effective theory based on the Goldstone's theorem under the condition of chiral symmetry breaking (for a review, see: \cite{scherer2003introduction}), there is no analog foundation to formulate a low energy effective theory with neither symmetry breaking nor order parameter, more specifically, applying to the disordered quark-gluon plasma (QGP) phase.

 A crucial phenomenological clue to the problem comes from the experimental studies of the Relativistic Heavy Ion Collision (RHIC), in which new state of matter of strong interaction is produced.
-It is discovered, at sufficiently high temperature and density, that the nucleons in the collision are deconfined into constituent quarks and gluons and form a soup of quark-gluon plasma.
-Important experimental facts of the quark-gluon plasma are the following: (i) The long distance low frequency behavior of the quark-gluon plasma around the critical temperature $T_{c}$ is well described by the theory of fluid mechanics (hydrodynamics) \cite{kolb2001elliptic,kolb2003transverse}. (ii) The quark-gluon plasma around $T_{c}$ looks like a strong correlated and near-perfect liquid \cite{shuryak2005rhic}, the pressure, numbers of transport properties (e.g. conductivity, diffusion and viscosity) are small, strongly deviating from the behavior of a weakly coupled ideal gas predicted from the perturbative QCD. (iii) The charge of the deconfined quark or parton excitation in the quark-gluon plasma is fractionalized \cite{jeon2000charged}.
-The purpose of the paper is to propose a topological dominant effective field theory for the quark-gluon plasma by bosonizing the gauge invariant QCD that I feel are consistent with the known experimental facts.
+It is discovered, at sufficiently high temperature and density, that the nucleons in the collision are deconfined into constituent quarks and gluons and form a soup of QGP.
+Important experimental facts of the QGP are the following: (i) The long distance low frequency behavior of the QGP around the critical temperature $T_{c}$ is well described by the theory of fluid mechanics (hydrodynamics) \cite{kolb2001elliptic,kolb2003transverse}. (ii) The QGP around $T_{c}$ looks like a strong correlated and near-perfect liquid \cite{shuryak2005rhic}, the pressure, numbers of transport properties (e.g. conductivity, diffusion and viscosity) are small, strongly deviating from the behavior of a weakly coupled ideal gas predicted from the perturbative QCD. (iii) The charge of the deconfined quark or parton excitation in the QGP is fractionalized \cite{jeon2000charged}.
+In the temperature range $T_{c}<T\lesssim2T_{c}$ where these experimental facts are established, we propose a topological dominant effective field theory for the parity conserving QGP by bosonizing the gauge invariant QCD that I feel are consistent with the known experimental facts.